ipozdeev/it-skills-for-research/README.md

 - make it hosted as a single repository on Github with all group members as contributors;
 - structure it neatly and concisely, avoid the clutter of folders and files for which third people have no use (use .gitignore);
 - keep working on it consistently, avoid bulk commits;
-- create a little well-documented database with the data you use, featuring possibility to update it with fresh values;
+- create a little well-documented database with the data you use, ideally with update functionality;
 - design figures and tables to support your findings, keeping them in line with visualization standards discussed in class;;
-- write a short paper about it using LaTeX, populating it with sections, a table of contents, as well as the above tables and figures;
+- write a short paper about it using LaTeX or Jupyter/Shiny, populating it with sections, a table of contents, as well as the above tables and figures;
 - write a beamer presentation for your project using LaTeX;
-- create one interactive app (R shiny or jupyter notebook) describing the main finding and presenting several robustness checks;
+- create one interactive app (Shiny or Jupyter notebook) describing the main finding and presenting several robustness checks;
 - make sure the results are reproducible by ensuring that the coding environment is exported and concise documentation is present.

+You can pick a topic from the [list of suggested topics](./research-topics.md), but are encouraged to come up with one of your own or choose to replicate a result from a paper (which does not have an open-source implementation yet).